 What is an astronaut, and what characteristics are helpful if you become one?
 What is it like to work on the International Space Station?
 These questions (and more) are answered in a simple, kid-friendly way that is engaging and interesting.
 This short little booklet also has a nice infographic on the history of space exploration.
 Any kid interested in one day going to space will enjoy browsing through this little companion to the model kits.

 Additional Ideas for Astronomy-Loving Kids

 Especially since the beginning of the covid-19 pandemic in 2020, astronomy has become a much more popular hobby for families.

 One great way to get started is to start with a small telescope for kids.
 A basic telescope will help take your interest in space, the solar system, and astronomy to the next level.

-And, while you’re here, there are tons of ideas throughout this website for telescopes to fit your budget and needs.
+And, while you’re here, there are tons of ideas throughout this website for beginner telescopes to fit your budget and needs.
 You could start by learning the differences between the two major types of telescopes, and then check out one or two of our guides.

 Monthly Subscription Box Option

 KiwiCo also offers monthly subscriptions to super-charge your child’s interest in STEM.

 If you subscribe monthly, you’ll get a new “crate” delivered every month.
 These are available based on age categories: The “Kiwi” crates are for kids ages 5 to 8, but there are options both for younger and older kids.